awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 # `aws:executeScript` – Run a script<a name="automation-action-executeScript"></a>

-Runs the Python or PowerShell script provided using the specified runtime and handler\. \(For PowerShell, the handler is not required\.\)
+Runs the Python or PowerShell script provided using the specified runtime and handler\. \(For PowerShell, the handler isn't required\.\)

-Currently, the `aws:executeScript` action contains the following preinstalled PowerShell Core modules:
+The `aws:executeScript` action contains the following preinstalled PowerShell Core modules:
 + Microsoft\.PowerShell\.Host
 + Microsoft\.PowerShell\.Management
 + Microsoft\.PowerShell\.Security